RickV85/FitLit-Mod-2-Group-Project/README.md

 ### Wins + Challenges:
 Some challenges included:
 - Handling inconsitent data, during the first iteration we could expect there to always be a weeks worth of data.
-In the second iteration the data we were given was much less consitent and lead to the need to refactor a lot of our code.
+In the second iteration the data we were given was much less consitent and lead to the need to refactor a lot of our code related to finding week-long data.
 - Fetching data while utilizing promises.
 Having to understand JavaScript execution context and the call stack in order to have functions call after the data has already been fetched.
 - Chart.js, learning how to utilize a third-party extension